Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-word/microsoft-word-quiz.md

 - [ ] The object is deleted and a hole is left behind.
 - [ ] The text merges with the second box.
 - [ ] The gaps between the boxes close and the boxes remain the same size.

+#### Q18.
+Which command builds an overview of document contents based on applied headings styles?

+- [ ] Manage Sources
+- [ ] Cross-Reference
+- [ ] Insert Index
+- [x] Table of Contents

+#### Q19.
+Which statistic does the Word Count feature NOT collect?

+- [ ] paragraphs
+- [ ] lines
+- [x] page breaks
+- [ ] characters (no spaces)

+#### Q20.
+What is the default view when you open a document or create a new document?

+- [x] Print Layout view
+- [ ] Draft view
+- [ ] Edit view
+- [ ] Web Layout view

+#### Q21.
+You are working on a local copy of a document when Word unexpectedly closes.
+After you relaunch Word, how can you find the most recently saved version of the document?

+- [ ] Click Open > Recent and select Recover Unsaved Documents.
+- [x] Click File > Options > Recover Unsaved Documents.
+- [ ] Click File > Open > Recent > Documents.
+- [ ] Click File > Recent > Recover Unsaved Documents.

+#### Q22.
+What can you NOT insert into a Word document from the Insert tab?

+- [ ] a sketch
+- [ ] a symbol
+- [x] a 3D model
+- [ ] an equation

+#### Q23.
+What Microsoft Word feature lets you capture a portion of your screen to be used as an image in your document?

+- [x] Screen Clipping
+- [ ] Screen Grab
+- [ ] Screen Capture
+- [ ] none of these answers

+#### Q24.
+You want to create a shortcut that replaces an acronym that you type with the acronym's full text-for example, replacing `"/mt"` with `"Microsoft Teams"`.
+What Word feature do you use to create this shortcut?

+- [ ] Replace All
+- [ ] AutoFormat As You Type
+- [x] Find and Replace
+- [ ] AutoCorrect Options

+#### Q25.
+Your document contains two columns of content with a vertical line between the columns, as shown.
+From where can you delete the line?

+- [ ] Insert > Text
+- [x] Columns dialog box
+- [ ] Insert > Line > Vertical
+- [ ] Insert > Line > Remove

+#### Q26.
+You crop an image in a document, what happens to the image and the overall document file size?

+- [ ] The cropped parts of the image are hidden and the overall file size increases.
+- [ ] The cropped parts of the image are removed and the overall file size does not change.
+- [x] The cropped parts of the image are hidden and the overall file size does not change.
+- [ ] The cropped parts of the image are removed and the overall file size decreases.

+#### Q27.
+When you are typing in a paragraph and reach the end of the line, Word automatically starts a new line for you.
+What is this feature called?

+- [ ] line wrap
+- [x] word wrap
+- [ ] a new line return
+- [ ] a soft return

+#### Q28.
+You want to create an organizational chart.
+Which SmartArt category should you choose?

+- [ ] Pyramid
+- [ ] Relationship
+- [x] Hierarchy
+- [ ] Matrix